Wang Zheng (vice admiral)

-Wang Zheng (王征 (Wáng Zhēng); born January 1959) is a vice admiral (zhongjiang) of the People's Liberation Army (PLA) who has been director of the People's Liberation Army Navy Political Work Department since June 2018.
+Wang Zheng (王征 (Wáng Zhēng); January 1961 – 3 January 2026) was a vice admiral (zhongjiang) of the People's Liberation Army (PLA) who was the director of the People's Liberation Army Navy Political Work Department from June 2018.

 Biography

-Wang was born in Jing County, Hebei, in January 1959.
+Wang was born in Jing County, Hebei, in January 1961.
 He served in various posts in People's Liberation Army Air Force before serving as director of Jinan Military Region Air Force Political Department in November 2014.
-In June 2018, was commissioned as director of the People's Liberation Army Navy Political Work Department.
+In June 2018, he was commissioned as director of the People's Liberation Army Navy Political Work Department.

 He was promoted to the rank of vice admiral (zhongjiang) in June 2019.

+Wang died on 3 January 2026, at the age of 64.